Tryptophan alpha,beta-oxidase

-Thus, the two substrates of this enzyme are L-tryptophan and O_{2}, whereas its two products are alpha,beta-didehydrotryptophan and H_{2}O_{2}.
+The two substrates of this enzyme are L-tryptophan and oxygen.
+Its products are α,β-didehydrotryptophan and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is L-tryptophan:oxygen alpha,beta-oxidoreductase.
 Other names in common use include L-tryptophan 2',3'-oxidase, and L-tryptophan alpha,beta-dehydrogenase.
 It employs one cofactor, heme.